UnivLille-Meta/Miage-C3P/groups/Group11/report-week02.md

 ## Obede

-###SUPER and SELF exercise
+### SUPER and SELF exercise

-- Creating 3 classes : A, B and C,
+"Creating 3 classes : A, B and C."

-- The class A has a 2 methods : bar and foo
+"The class A has a 2 methods : bar and foo"

-'''ClassA>>bar
+'''smalltalk
+ClassA>>bar
     ^self foo
 ClassA>>foo
     ^10'''